ROMANTICS TO RAGTIME

 Schubert: Sonata in C minor, D 958

 Beethoven is heard at his most playful and Schubert at his darkest.
-The contrasting sonatas each contain a finale based on the lively Italian dance form, Tarantella, but with polar opposite effects.
+The contrasting sonatas each contain a finale based on the Italian dance form, Tarantella, but in completely different emotional worlds.

 SCHUBERT, RAVEL, CHOPIN (short, no intermission)